Being stuck at home with the kids is hard. So is sending them back into the world.

 Snyder hasn’t signed up her son for before-school or after-school care, and she doesn’t plan to.
 “We are not going back to 10-hour days apart,” she says firmly.
 “That’s a very privileged position, and I realize that.
 There are so many people who have no choice.
 But we are never doing that again.”

-Tea Norfolk, a 46-year-old fiscal planning specialist in Wisconsin, was recently required to return to her office full-time.
+Tea Norfolk, a 46-year-old fiscal planning specialist in Wisconsin, was recently required to return to her office full time.
 She says her first week away from her 10-year-old son and 5-year-old daughter “was harder than I could have possibly imagined.”
-She’d grown attached to their daily walks, to the constant ongoing conversation, the little chats and check-ins with each other between work meetings and school sessions.
+She had grown attached to their daily walks, to the constant ongoing conversation, the little chats and check-ins with each other between work meetings and school sessions.

 Norfolk has been thinking lately about a day near the beginning of the pandemic, when she and her children set out on a bright, brisk morning toward a nearby lake.
 As they arrived at the sandy shoreline, the weather turned ominous.
 Scattered droplets soon became a deluge.